-- COMSTAT II: Implementation of the programme: preparation for transferring statistical training to the Portuguese-speaking countries, initial continuing education courses. - UEMOA: - Implementation of the PARSTAT programme; ERETES installed in eight countries. - Financing and implementation of a programme to improve basic statistics. - Implementation of the multi-annual statistical programme. - CEDEAO: - Continuation of the start-up programme. - Preparation of a multi-annual programme. - CEMAC: - Terms of reference of a co-operation programme similar to that of the UEMOA. - Search for financing. - COMESA: Continuation according to the annual work programme.
+• COMSTAT II: Implementation of the programme: preparation for transferring statistical training to the Portuguese-speaking countries, initial continuing education courses.

-CES/2001/3/Add.1
+• UEMOA:

+- Implementation of the PARSTAT programme; ERETES installed in eight countries.

+- Financing and implementation of a programme to improve basic statistics.

+- Implementation of the multi-annual statistical programme.

+- CEDEAO:

+- Continuation of the start-up programme.

+- Preparation of a multi-annual programme.

+- CEMAC:

+CES/2001/34/Add.1 1.4 Relations with Countries outside the Region page 18